msierraltav/fake-movie-db/README.md

 ## Journal

-- First , after define what I want to build and the tools based on the requirementes, I started to create the docker compose with the windows server db using the information taken from [here](https://learn.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-ver16&tabs=cli&pivots=cs1-bash)
+- First, after defining what I wanted to build and the tools based on the requirements, I started to create the docker compose with the Windows Server DB using the information taken from [here](https://learn.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-ver16&tabs=cli&pivots=cs1-bash)

-- I took this sunday to configure the API, and by my fault of practice it took me more time than I spected, in general in enterpices the db is already configured, in general.
+- I took this Sunday to configure the API, and due to my lack of practice it took more time than I expected.
+In general, in enterprises the DB is already configured.

-also i had a lot of issues configuring [ODBC 17 ](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-ver16&tabs=ubuntu18-install%2Cubuntu17-install%2Cdebian8-install%2Credhat7-13-install%2Crhel7-offline) and MSSQL on docker and ubuntu for development.
+I also had many issues configuring [ODBC 17](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-ver16&tabs=ubuntu18-install%2Cubuntu17-install%2Cdebian8-install%2Credhat7-13-install%2Crhel7-offline) and MSSQL on Docker and Ubuntu for development.

-and after investigate how to connect the API to the MSSQL , and upload the datasets using DBbeaver I vibecode the Controller , one of my goals is simplify the next step so I added pagination, in the search call.
+After investigating how to connect the API to MSSQL and uploading the datasets using DBeaver, I built the Controller.
+One of my goals was to simplify the next step, so I added pagination in the search call.

-I a second version of this Api I want to increase performance only using documentation and hard work, but now , I need speed.
+In a second version of this API, I want to increase performance using only documentation and hard work, but now I need speed.

-now.. its time to the last part, the frontend...
+Now it's time for the last part, the frontend...

-( you could check the time of those messages doing a commit blame or with the git intelisence)
+(You could check the time of these messages by doing a commit blame or with git intelligence)

-For the Frontend I choose DENO , because use Typescript by default so I forced to use it and I install sass to work more confortable with css, I know tailwind but I preffer the control a more pure css.
+For the Frontend, I chose DENO because it uses TypeScript by default, forcing me to use it.
+I installed SASS to work more comfortably with CSS.
+I know Tailwind but I prefer the control of more pure CSS.

-now! with a first aproach to the frontend its time to give life to the search component and create the results components.
+Now with a first approach to the frontend, it's time to give life to the search component and create the results components.

+As final words, I completed the frontend, but I started to "vibe coding" at the end to be faster.

+It works well in the way I wanted it to be displayed and function (using hooks for example), and I learned a thing or two.

+Using AI to create a fast implementation works, but it's like creating a new old project, full of tech debt and "code that you need to understand and read that someone coded years ago" - instant legacy code.

+Another thing I was thinking while building this: this is a great project to learn from and improve.
+In general, most people only call an API to create the frontend, but in this case it was necessary to create the DB, fill it with data, and create the API.
+I have some ideas to optimize the tables and queries.
+Also, I want to recreate the UI again, without UI frameworks.

+This will be a fun side project.